FAQs

 Do you offer payment plans?

-I offer subscriptions to clients who want to book multiple sessions over the course of the year.
-I don’t offer payment plans for individual sessions.
+We offer subscriptions to clients who want to book multiple sessions over the course of the year.
+We don’t offer payment plans for individual sessions.

 Will you work within my budget?